imikemiller/ts-technical-test/README.md

 http://ts-technical-test-20190818092836-hostingbucket-tstechtest.s3-website-eu-west-1.amazonaws.com/

-I have logged 10 commits (not including the initial commit) and each commit represents an average ~20 mins of work which puts me slightly over the target at 3 hours and 20 mins.
+I have logged 10 commits (not including the initial commit and last commit to amend docs) and each commit represents an average ~20 mins of work which puts me slightly over the target at 3 hours and 20 mins.

 ### Runing the app